Difficulty Level: 3 (Mostly Easy, although newer S's are a tighter fit for the trunk lid bulb)

 There's four of these.
 The front ones are located in the trim directly above where your feet hang out, which on the drivers-side means that the pedals get in the way a bit.

 The rear ones, are fitted to a small plastic bracket that sits on a bar below the front seats.
 In early Model S's the rear lights were part of the premium lighting package, so you might not have them, but the wiring is there.
 You might need the bracket that snaps onto the bar as shown in the photo.
 You can purchase the brackets here.
-It appears that newer Model S's (April 2017+) have a different assembly under the seat with an integrated bracket, so please check before purchasing.
+Newer Model S's (April 2017+) have a different assembly under the seat with an integrated bracket, so please check before purchasing.
+Please note the integrated bracket forces the light to shine directly downwards; there's no way yo adjust it, but some customers have used zip ties to secure the bulb to the bar at a more useful angle.
+Our bulbs still fit the bar, so all the more reason to have them :-)

 1. Let's start at the front.
 Now you've done a few of these bulbs you're a pro.
 That's good, because the drivers' one is a pain to pop out because the pedals get in the way.
 The technique is still the same though, you just need to really dig the spudger into the small nook on one short side of the bulb, and pry it out.
 It might take a few tries, but it'll come.
 The passenger side is the same, but easier without the pedals to get in the way. follow Steps 5 - 6 above to complete the installation.